Hasimasi/ding/Configuration.md

 > **Note:** To use this option, **uncomment it** (remove the semi-colon at the start of the line)

+> **Read [this section](https://github.com/SexualRhinoceros/MusicBot/wiki/FAQ#how-do-i-get-an-id) of the FAQ to learn how to obtain an ID**

 If you want your bot to **only work and reply in certain text channels**, this is the option you use.
 You should enter the IDs of each channel that you want the bot to listen to.
-To obtain channel IDs, [turn on Developer Mode](http://i.imgur.com/QlQ8U3U.png) in the Discord client (`User Settings` -> `Appearance`) and then right-click the **text channel** in the client and select `Copy ID`.
 Example:

     BindToChannels = 129489631539494912